 - Remove the lid/foil from the roasting pan and spoon the Redcurrant jelly all over the roast lamb.

 - Leave the lid/foil off and place the roasting tin back into the lowest part of the oven.
-This will free up the top for crunchy roast potatoes!
+Also this will free up the top of the oven for crunchy roast potatoes!

 - Roast the lamb for a further 20-30 minutes, until the glaze has become deliciously dark and sticky.